 This stunning and remote island in Patagonia is the last point before Antarctica and it offers some truly wonderful locations to go trekking: remote valleys, snowy mountain passes, huge lakes and coastal walks in the Tierra del Fuego National Park.

 Everyone's appetite for adventure is catered for here, from enjoyable 3-day hikes in wild terrain to 20-day adventures in the famous Beagle Channel and its environs.

 Keep in mind the possibility of travelling to/from Tierra del Fuego by boat from Torres del Paine - Patagonia's most popular national park.

 Dientes de Navarino Trek

 A wild, remote and challenging 4 day trek, supported by an experienced local Chilean guide.
-The trip starts and ends in Punta Arenas and includes your flight down to the Isla Navarino, one of southernmost in Chile.
-For those that…
+The trip starts and ends in Punta Arenas and includes your flight down to Isla Navarino, one of southernmost islands in Chile.
+For those who…

 Crossing Tierra del Fuego Adventure